 Online Marketing Manager - 2010 to 2011

 My friend Sharon initially tipped me off to this opportunity and I immediately knew that this was what I wanted to do next.

 Sam Adams was looking to make its first and only digital hire in the company's near 30-year history - and as I read it, this was the perfect role for me.
 It was a chance to leverage my jack-of-all-trades background to help create the digital practice for a brand that I'd genuinely and wholeheartedly loved for years as a consumer.
 This person needed to be a swiss-army-knife of marketing, with an entrepreneurial approach.
 This person wasn't going to lead a team, this person was going to BE the team.
 It was a unique role, that would require a unique person.
 And that person, was me.

 Unfortunately, the in-house recruiter disagreed, and after our first phone call, I received a polite but direct email, thanking me for my interest, and letting me know that she "didn't see a fit".
 They were looking for a Harvard MBA type with a deep brand background and an academic approach.
 Someone who was well studied in science of Marketing (with a capital "M") and looked good in a blue button down and a pair of khakis.

 In other words, they were looking for the opposite of me.

 But I wasn't going to walk away so easily.
 I knew the recruiter was wrong.
 I knew I was the right person for the role, and I intended to get it.

-Having emailed with the recruiter, I knew the corporate email syntax, so the next step was to hit LinkedIn and figure out the person that this role would ultimately report to, and contact them directly.
+Having emailed with the recruiter, I knew the corporate email syntax, so the next step was to hit LinkedIn and figure out the person that this role would ultimately report to, and contact them directly with a pitch on why I was the man for this position.
 Which is precisely what I did.

 Six weeks later, I began my role as Online Marketing Manager for Sam Adams.